Find a spider by...

 spiders with grate-shaped tapeta from Australia and Papua New Guinea (Araneae: Stiphidiidae: Borralinae)" Records of the Australian Museum, 60, 13-44.

-Spider(s) with a very similar appearance: A variety of spider species have the same 'average' body and leg shape and lycosid-like markings, but stiphidiids have a
+Spider(s) with a very similar appearance: A variety of spider species that have the same 'average' body and leg shape and lycosid-like markings, but stiphidiids have a

 divided cribellum in front of the spinnerets

-distinguish them from many of the spiders that superficially resemble them.
+which distinguishes them from many of the spiders that superficially resemble them.

 Email Ron Atkinson for more information.